wiltruong/portfolio_v1/_pages/about.md

 <br><br>
 <h1>Want to chat?</h1>
 I'm always interested in looking for new opportunities!
-You can contact me at: truongwilson@gmail.com or through LinkedIn.
+You can contact me at: truongwilson@gmail.com or through <a class='c-logo__link' href='https://www.linkedin.com/in/wiltruong/'>LinkedIn</a>.
 <br><br>